ayashkov/webtools/README.md

-# webtools
+# Web Tools

-Tools for web UI development
+Tools for web UI development: NodeJS, NPM, Chromium, Cromedriver.
+The tools are packaged for use in Maven builds.